django-json/myunsplashchallenge-api/README.md

-# imageuploaderchallenge-api
+# myunsplashchallenge-api

-The backend server for 'imageuploaderchallenge' project.
+The backend server for 'myunsplashchallenge' project.

 ## How To Use